dexie/dexie-website/docs/Dexie/Dexie.on.populate.md

 **NOTE: If the callback is an async function, make sure to use the provided transaction rather than the Dexie instance (see above sample). **

-If your aim is to populate the database from an ajax- or other asyncronic request, the only bullet-proof way to do that is by using the on('ready') event rather than on('populate').
+If your aim is to populate the database from an ajax- or other asynchronous request, the only bullet-proof way to do that is by using the on('ready') event rather than on('populate').
 See a working (and fully tested) sample below:

 #### Ajax Populate Sample